Carlos Rogers (American football): Professional career

-2005 NFL Draft

 Washington Redskins

-Rogers was drafted by the Washington Redskins with the ninth overall pick in the first round of the 2005 NFL Draft.
-The Redskins then acquired a second first-round pick from the Denver Broncos in exchange for Washington's third-round pick in 2005, as well as their first pick in 2006 and a fourth round pick in 2006.
-They used this second first-round pick to draft Rogers' Auburn teammate, quarterback Jason Campbell, with the 25th overall pick.
-On August 2, 2005, Rogers agreed to a five-year contract worth a maximum of $17.45 million over the life of the contract with $11.23 million in bonuses.
+The Washington Redskins selected Rogers in the first round (ninth overall) of the 2005 NFL draft.
+He was the second cornerback selected in the draft, following Adam Jones (sixth overall).
+He was the third of four players from Auburn to be selected in the 2005 NFL Draft, along with Ronnie Brown (2nd overall), Cadillac Williams (5th overall), and Jason Campbell (25th overall).

-2005 season
+2005

+On August 2, 2005, the Washington Redskins signed Rogers to a five–year, $13.05 million rookie contract that included $11.23 million guaranteed upon signing.
+The entire contract had a maximum value of $17.45 million, including incentives.

 After an ankle injury forced him to miss the first preseason game, Rogers played in his first game on August 19, a preseason loss to the Cincinnati Bengals.
 In the game, he intercepted a pass from Carson Palmer and returned the ball to Cincinnati's 25-yard line.
 On the next play, Redskins quarterback Patrick Ramsey threw a touchdown pass to James Thrash.
 Rogers made his first NFL regular season start on October 2, in an overtime win against the Seattle Seahawks during which he had seven tackles (five individual) and one forced fumble.
 In an overtime loss to the San Diego Chargers on November 27, he recorded his first NFL interception off of Drew Brees.
 He also had a team-high eight tackles (seven individual) and three pass deflections.
 The following week in a win against the St. Louis Rams, Rogers intercepted Ryan Fitzpatrick and had six tackles.

 Rogers appeared in 12 regular season games and started five games.
 He finished the season with 40 tackles (34 individual), two interceptions, four pass deflections, and two forced fumbles.
 He also started the Redskins' two postseason games, in which he recorded 13 tackles and one pass deflection.

-2006 season
+2006

 Rogers started 15 games and recorded a career-high 88 tackles (71 individual), one interception, and 17 pass deflections.
 He was inactive during the Indianapolis Colts loss on October 22, due to a fractured thumb.

-2007 season
+2007

-On October 7, Rogers recorded his first career interception return for a touchdown, when he intercepted a pass from Jon Kitna and returned it a career-best 61 yards in the 34-3 win over the Detroit Lions.
+On October 7, Rogers recorded his first career interception return for a touchdown, when he intercepted a pass from Jon Kitna and returned it a career-best 61 yards in the 34–3 win over the Detroit Lions.
 He started the first seven games of the season before he tore his ACL and MCL in a loss against the New England Patriots on October 28.
 It was decided that surgery was the best option and he was placed on injured reserve on October 30.
 Rogers recorded 30 tackles (23 individual), one interception, and eight pass deflections during this shortened season.